 There are three presentations designed to improve your communication, teaching, and public speaking skills.
 This is the first presentation.
 You will give a 60 second presentation on an element from your major or a class you have or are currently taking here at the University.
 This presentation must include a visual prop (i.e., physical object, tool, etc.).
 You will film and post your presentation to the "60 Second Presentation VoiceThread" (separate from the Week 4 VoiceThread).
 Students must post using the "video" option on VoiceThread (not the voice, text, etc. options).
-Respond to at least 2 other teachingteams.arizona.edu | www.facebook.com/TeachingTeamsProgram | Twitter/Instagram: @UATeachingTeams student's presentations using either the video or voice format.
+Respond to at least 2 other student's presentations using either the video or voice format.
 Detailed instructions and rubric can be found on the D2L page under Week 4 content.
-Presentation due by Thursday, Oct.
-5 at 11:59 pm, responses due by Sunday, Oct.
-8 at 11:59 pm.
+See course calendar for due dates.